Editing QML Files in Design Mode

 - Navigator (3) displays the items in the current QML file as a tree structure.
 For more information, see Managing Item Hierarchy.

-- Properties (4) organizes the properties of the selected item.
+- Properties (4) organizes the properties of the selected component.
 You can change the properties also in the Text Editor.
 For more information, see Specifying Item Properties.

 - Connections (5) enables you to create connections between objects, signals, and object properties.
 For more information, see Adding Connections.